ammilam/mcp-server-google-adk-sse-multi-tool-system/README.md

 - Google ADK SDK installed (`pip install google-adk`)
 - Google Project with Vertex AI enabled
 - IAM permissions for the Google ADK agent to access Vertex AI
+- GitHub or Gitlab access tokens as environment variables for the MCP server for repository access

 #### Setting Up the Environment